5 Tips for Success in Online Education

 Choose a Program That Fits Your Learning Style

 Everyone learns differently.
-Some people are visual learners and need concepts spelled out via visual aids like charts, graphs and videos.
+Some people are visual learners and need concepts spelled out via visual aids like charts, graphs, and videos.
 Others learn best by applying the concepts to real-life situations.
 Some people learn best through a combination of methods.
 When it comes to online learning, there is no “one size fits all” solution that works for everyone.
 Every program has its own methods of instruction.
 As you compare programs, try to determine which teaching style is most prevalent.
-Will your courses be heavy on reading and discussion, and light on application?
-Are there in-person or real-time elements, such as video conferences or weekend workshops?
+Will your courses be heavy on reading and discussion, and light on the application?
+Is there in-person or real-time elements, such as video conferences or weekend workshops?
 Do the instructors make use of technology and use audio and video instruction in addition to reading?
 Seek out a program that best matches your preferred way of learning to ensure your success.

 Pay Attention to the Technological Requirements